Organ donation (taking from a living person)

 General case

-You must complete the cerfa form n°15427 and send it to the judicial court:
+You must fill in the cerfa form n°15427 and send it to the judicial court:

-Consent to organ donation between living persons in the absence of a life-threatening emergency
+Consent to organ donation between living persons in the absence of a vital emergency

 Vital Emergency

-In the event of a vital emergency attested by the doctor in charge of the department where the sample is intended, you must Prosecutor of the Republic a signed document indicating your consent to the donation and your relationship with the recipient.
+In case of vital emergency attested by the doctor in charge of the department where the sample is intended, you should contact the Prosecutor of the Republic a signed document indicating your consent to the donation and your relationship with the recipient.

-The prosecutor certifies in writing that he has received this consent and informs the responsible physician.
+The prosecutor certifies in writing that he has received this consent and informs the responsible doctor.

-You must send the expert committee a request for authorization to take samples.
+You must submit a request for authorization to take samples to the expert committee.
 Your request must be accompanied by a copy of the act by which your consent was obtained.

-After deliberation, the decision authorizing the levy shall be taken by the Committee of Experts by a majority vote.
+After deliberation, the decision authorizing the levy shall be taken by the Committee of Experts by a majority.

-The decision shall be communicated by any means that allows a written record to be kept to the following two persons:
+The decision is communicated by any means that allows to keep a written record to the following 2 persons:

 • Yourself